Frequently Asked Questions

 WHAT IS INCLUDED IN COURSE COSTS?

 Course costs include all equipment rentals, tank fills, boat transportation, guiding, instruction and certification fees.
 PADI requires that all students purchase their own books for the core courses; read the course information specific to you to find out the breakdown of prices.
 We also support and encourage the optional USD 10 donation for the Roatan Marine Park.
+We hope this helped you with some common questions asked by guests visiting Honduras.

 WHAT ARE THE “THREE LIES OF ROATAN?”